dereuromark/cakephp-queue/docs/README.md

     The worker will always try to find jobs matching its installed Tasks.

-Some tasks will not be triggered from the console, but from the APP code.
+Most tasks will not be triggered from the console, but from the APP code.
-You will need to use the model access for QueueTask and the createJob() function to do this.
+You will need to use the model access for QueuedJobs and the createJob() function to do this.

 The `createJob()` function takes three arguments.
 - The first argument is the name of the type of job that you are creating.